realAbitbol/twitch-notifier/README.md

 A small and lightweight python application that provides Discord notifications when streamers go live but only when they're not streaming certain categories.

-Should help avoiding enduring the painful react section of certain streamers.
+Should help you avoid enduring the painful react section of certain streamers.

 👉 Only sends you one notification a day, per streamer, whenever the streamer streams a non blacklisted category.